 Do what?
 But I’m at a ski area, why would I want to do anything different to skiing or boarding ALL DAY EVERY DAY??
 Besides, what the heck is snowshoeing?
+Isn’t that what Artic explorers do?

 If you’ve ever tried to walk anywhere in snow without snowshoes, you will have either sunk into the snow – sometimes losing a whole leg (which can be quite tiring when trying to do a picturesque hike) or slid about like Bambi on some frozen hard icy snow.
 That’s where you need snowshoes – bits of plastic that you strap to your feet and float effortlessly on top of the snow…

-Seriously, if you’re somewhere in Europe, particularly located near a ski resort, the best thing you can do to find some snowshoeing opportunities are:
+If you’re somewhere in Europe, particularly located near a ski resort, the best thing you can do to find some snowshoeing opportunities are:

 – Check the local area website – typically search ‘XX Ski Area’